Where to Celebrate Hanukkah in Sonoma County

 Grossman’s Noshery & Bar

-The Jewish deli and restaurant in Railroad Square will have Hanukkah offerings available to order between 11 a.m. to 8 p.m. daily from Dec.
-25 through Dec.
-31, for pickup between Dec.
-26-31.
-(The deli will be closed Dec.
-25 and Jan.
-1.)
-Menu items include potato leek latkes with applesauce and sour scream, chopped liver and onions, matzoh ball soup, quinoa tabbouleh, braised brisket, smoked and pickled fish board, and chicken shawarma kebabs.
-Sweet and baked items include sufganiyot filled with strawberry jam, rugelach (chocolate orange or cinnamon almond), hamantaschen (blackberry thyme or apricot poppy), cinnamon and chocolate babka, black & white cookies and braided challah loaf.
+The Jewish deli and restaurant in Railroad Square will have Hanukkah offerings available for pickup from 11 a.m. to 8 p.m. between Dec.
+14 and Dec.
+22. Menu items include potato leek latkes with applesauce and sour cream, chopped liver and onions, matzoh ball soup, pomegranate molasses roasted carrots, braised brisket, smoked and pickled fish board, sabich platter and smoked meat board.
+Baked goods include sufganiyot filled with strawberry jam, rugelach (chocolate or cinnamon) and braided challah loaf.
+The menu will be served at the restaurant from Dec.
+14-27.
+Hanukkah candles and chocolate coins will also be available.

 308 1/2 Wilson St., Santa Rosa, 707-595-7707, grossmanssr.com